Zigong: Lantern Festival

 Zigong is the originator of the Chinese Lantern Festival - which has been copied in Beijing, Hong Kong, and Shanghai.
 As one of the Historical and Cultural Cities of China, Zigong is called "Lantern Town in the South Kingdom".
 In recent years, although the annual lantern show forces the local residents to endure unpredictable and extended blackouts during China's Spring Festival, the lantern festival is a boon for tourism in the remote but tranquil city and generates large revenues for the local government.
 The pattern of Lantern Show, a paradigm of China's festival economy, has been copied throughout China, which dilutes the uniqueness of Zigong's original version.
 As a measure to promote the city, the lantern show has already been brought to many cities in mainland China and even southeast Asia throughout of the years.

-Since China is on a Lunar calendar - known in the west as the Chinese calendar, Spring Festival - which is also known as Chinese New Year will vary each year on a Gregorian calendar - but is roughly between January 16 and February 19 each year - depending on which of the Twelve earthly branches it is currently.
+Because China used a lunar calendar or Chinese calendar, the date of the Spring Festival, also known as Chinese New Year changes each year on the Gregorian calendar.
+It typically falls between January 16 and February 19, depending the cycle of the Twelve earthly branches.

 The Lantern Festival has been going on since the Tang dynasty and gets more elaborate each year and is certainly a sight to behold.